whatmakeart/whatmakeart.github.io/content/coding/css.md

 ---
 title: CSS
+tags:
+- stub
 ---

 CSS stands for Cascading Style Sheets and is the language used for the visual styling of most websites.
+CSS can be [added to a website](how-to-add-css-to-a-webpage.md) in multiple ways.

 [CSS Auditing Tools — Smashing Magazine](https://www.smashingmagazine.com/2021/03/css-auditing-tools/)